Response to Negative Economic Impacts

 UNTHSC Techstars

 Establishment of the Techstars Future of Human Movement Accelerator program to address the disparities caused by the pandemic in physical therapy services by developing businesses that deliver new therapies and technologies to better the health outcomes for all residents of Tarrant County.
 In order to implement these efforts, Tarrant County and the City of Fort Worth are each committing funding in support of a three-year program for the Accelerator Services program.
+This program has brought not only some of the best and brightest from around the world to Fort Worth for a 13-week program, but also the most diverse group of founders that are tackling some of physical health’s most pressing problems.

 Visit Fort Worth